swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

 ### Task executor preference and async let

-Since `async let` are the simplest form of structured concurrency, they dot not offer much in the way of customization.
+Since `async let` are the simplest form of structured concurrency, they do not offer much in the way of customization.

-An async currently always executes on the global concurrent executor, and with the inclusion of this proposal, it does take into account task executor preference.
+An async let currently always executes on the global concurrent executor, and with the inclusion of this proposal, it does take into account task executor preference.
 In other words, if an executor preference is set, it will be used by async let to enqueue its underlying task:

 ```swift
 func test() async -> Int {